gbif/hp-swissnatcoll/en/how-to-publish-data.md

 4. Click on **Create dataset**
     - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**.
     - If you want to edit a dataset, click on the 📝Edit icon of the dataset (far right-side of dataset line in the Datasets view)
-    - If you want to delete a dataset, please take contact with us at [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch), so we can advise you accordingly.
+    - If you want to delete a dataset, please take contact with us at [dagi@gbif.ch](mailto:dagi@gbif.ch), so we can advise you accordingly.
 5. The pop-up window closes itself and you are now on the page of the dataset you just added.

 <div style="text-align: center; margin-top: 50px; border: 5px solid #000; padding: 20px;">